danieltjw/aifutures/README.md

 - Intellect: Artificial Intelligence systems are performing human-like tasks:
     - Medical Research (Alphafold)
     - Game of Diplomacy, Strategy, Human Cooperation (Cicero)
-    - Image and Video Generation from text descriptions (DALL-E 2, Midjourney, Stable Diffusion, Imagen Video)
+    - Image and Video Generation from text descriptions (DALL-E 2, Midjourney, Stable Diffusion, Imagen Video, Muse)
+    - Some generalisation skills, multi-model (Flamingo, Cato)

 Energy and Intellect (or Labour) are the biggest factors in production and the main bottlenecks in the functioning of our societies.
 The growing abundance of both these resources will have a transformative effect on our world.